 Minimally invasive treatments for brain aneurysms

-Dr. Peter Sunenshine is a neurointerventional radiologist on staff at Banner Good Samaritan Medical Center.
+Dr. Peter Sunenshine is a neurointerventional radiologist on staff at Banner – University Medical Center Phoenix.
 His office can be reached at (602) 839-5097.

 Question: With minimally invasive procedures now being used to treat a variety of conditions, can you discuss what types of minimally invasive treatments are available for brain aneurysms?

 Answer: Aneurysms, whether in the brain or any other part of the body, are balloon-like protrusions from the weakened wall of a blood vessel, often an artery.
 Presumably, the bigger an aneurysm gets, the thinner the vessel wall becomes and the greater the risk of rupture.

 We have two primary concerns when it comes to brain aneurysms.
 The first is a rupture, which can be devastating.
 Roughly 50 percent of people who suffer a rupture will not make it to the hospital.
 Of those who do survive, more than half will have cognitive and/or physical disabilities, according to the Brain Aneurysm Foundation.
 The other concern is what we call the mass effect.
 This occurs when the aneurysm grows large and presses against nerves and structures of the brain.
 This can lead to a variety of neurological symptoms, such as blurring or loss of vision, dizziness, headaches, stroke-like symptoms, and more.